SUBJECT: District Records Management

-- The requester shall file a written request for a hearing with the Director of Planning and Student Services at least 10 working days prior to the desired hearing date.
+- The requester shall file a written request for a hearing with the administrator of Planning and Student Services at least 10 working days prior to the desired hearing date.

-- Upon receiving the request, the Director of Planning and Student Services shall schedule a mutually convenient date, time, and location for the hearing and notify all parties.
+- Upon receiving the request, the administrator of Planning and Student Services shall schedule a mutually convenient date, time, and location for the hearing and notify all parties.

 - The requester has the right to be represented by legal counsel at the hearing.

 (1) If the requester is to be represented by legal counsel, the administration must be notified at least 10 working days in advance of the hearing.

 (2) If the requester has legal counsel present at the hearing, the administration may also be represented by legal counsel.

 - Within 10 working days of the hearing, the administrator of Planning and Student Services shall notify the requester in writing of the action recommended.